mRcSchwering/magic-soup/README.md

 ### Example

-The complexity of each cell is essentially limited by the molecules and protein domains you define.
+The complexity of each cell is essentially limited by the chemistry defined; molecules and reactions that is.
-These domains can be combined and energetically coupled in proteins in any number and orientation.
+Reactions and molecule transport can be coupled energetically in proteins.
+Together with regulatory domains this allows for complex metabolic and transduction pathways even from simple initial conditions.

 ```python
 NADPH = Molecule("NADPH", 200.0)